 Sometimes you want to switch it up, right?
 This soup is super adaptable.

-- Spice It Up: If you’re into heat, a pinch more red pepper flakes, or even a dash of your favorite hot sauce at the end, totally works.
+- Spice It Up: If you’re into heat, a pinch more red pepper flakes, or even a dash of your favorite hot sauce at the end, works.

 - Add More Veggies: Spinach or kale stirred in at the very end (they wilt super fast) adds even more greens.
 Diced bell peppers or zucchini can go in with the carrots and celery.